 Stainless steel is a steel alloy with high percentages of iron, chromium, and nickel.
 The higher the chromium content, the more corrosion resistance there is.
 While it sounds complicated, the most widely known grade of stainless steel is type 304, which you’ll see anywhere.
 Meanwhile, type 316 has the addition of molybdenum, which aids better resistance to acid and chloride solutions (think salt, sodium chloride).
 You’ll often times hear type 316 referred to as marine grade stainless.

 Stainless steel resists corrosion and staining, provides strength and resistance, and needs little maintenance to function.
 Since it can be cleaned and sterilized with no need for a top coating, it’s a perfect material for using in kitchens.
-Stainless steel is also 100% recyclable, with the average stainless steel item being made of around 60% recycled material.
+It’s also 100% recyclable, with the average stainless steel item being made of around 60% recycled material.

 You’ll find stainless steel used in a variety of applications.
 In architecture, you’ll find it on the exterior of buildings like the Petronas Twin Towers in Kuala Lumpur, Malaysia (type 316) or the Gateway Arch in St. Louis (type 304).
 In the doctor’s office, you’ll see it in surgical tools, surgical implants, and needles.
 In the kitchen, you’ll see it in cutlery, cookware and bakeware, sinks, and the surfaces of appliances and backsplashes.